 Conshohocken, PA-based husband-and-wife artists, Jim Victor and Marie Pelton are perhaps best known for their work creating the annual butter sculpture at the Pennsylvania Farm Show.
 Always jaw-dropping in scale and skill, the butter sculpture captures the imagination of the thousands of Farm Show visitors, and credit can be given to Victor and Pelton for each of these sculptures since 2008.
 But butter isn’t their only medium.
 The couple makes all sorts of other food sculptures, as well, most of them mind-boggling in their size and construction.
 Clients range from Hershey’s (see the Reese’s man above), to Cabot (a sculpture made of out cheese of the Philadelphia Flyer’s sensational mascot, Gritty) to Subway (a bread and pepperoni likeness of NFL player Ndamukong Suh).
 Give their Instagram a follow — it’s truly astonishing what these two are able to fabricate with food!

 Are there PA-based food artists that we missed?
-Let us know in the comments or on the PA Eats Facebook page!
+Let us know in the comments or on the PA Eats Facebook and Instagram pages!

 One Comment